dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

  - If the application is not yet enrolled, it will try to enroll all registered accounts every 24 hours.
  - If the application is enrolled, the SDK will check for MAM policy updates every 8 hours.

-By deregistering a user, it notifies the SDK that the user will no longer be using the application and can halt any of the above periodic events for that user account.
-It will also trigger an app unenroll and selective wipe if necessary.
+Deregistering a user notifies the SDK that the user will no longer use the application, and the SDK can stop any of the periodic events for that user account.
+It also triggers an app unenroll and selective wipe if necessary.

 **Should I set the doWipe flag to true in the deregister method?**

 This method should be called before the user is signed out of the application.
-If, as part of the sign-out, the user’s data is deleted from the application, then `doWipe` can be set to false.
-However, if the application does not actually remove the user’s data, then this should be set to true so that the SDK can manually delete the data itself.
+If the user’s data is deleted from the application as part of the sign-out, `doWipe` can be set to false.
+But if the application does not remove the user’s data, `doWipe` should be set to true so that the SDK can delete the data.

 **Are there any other ways that an application can be un-enrolled?**

 Yes, the IT admin can send a selective wipe command to the application.
 This will deregister and unenroll the user, and it will wipe the user’s data.
-The SDK automatically handles this scenario and will send a notification via the unenroll delegate method.
+The SDK automatically handles this scenario and sends a notification via the unenroll delegate method.

-## Submitting your app to the App Store
+## Submit your app to the App Store

 Both the static library and framework builds of the Intune App SDK are universal binaries.
-This means they contain code for all device and simulator architectures.
-Apple will reject apps submitted to the App Store if they contain simulator code.
+This means they have code for all device and simulator architectures.
+Apple will reject apps submitted to the App Store if they have simulator code.
 When compiling against the static library for device-only builds, the linker will automatically strip out the simulator code.

 1. Make sure `IntuneMAM.framework` is on your desktop.